-Unlike many of my peers who immediately moved to New York City after their studies, I chose a less direct but perhaps more poetic path, beginning my career as an expatriate living first in Barcelona and then in Paris.
+Unlike many of my peers who moved directly to New York City to begin their jazz lives, I chose a less obvious, but perhaps more poetic, path —- beginning my career as an expatriate living first in Barcelona and then in Paris.

 Despite our difference in ages and backgrounds, Bobby and I share a love of both classic jazz and free improvisation.
 We recorded and toured as a duo, trio, and quartet, performing everything from jazz standards to original compositions, to completely free improvisations.
 Our album Kindred Spirits (2005) received international acclaim and our performance at the FMP Festival in Antwerp, Belgium (2003) was documented on a tandem release, entitled Heavenly Places (2005).

 We recorded a live trio album with the late great bassist Wilber Morris (brother of Butch), and a quartet disc with drummer Newman Baker and bassist Hilliard Green.